Preheat the oven to 325 degrees F.

 Spray the inside of an angel food cake pan (easier to use) or fluted Bundt pan with nonstick spray.
 Lightly dust with sugar and set aside.

 In a stand mixer fitted with the paddle attachment, cream the butter with the sugars until light and fluffy.
 Add the eggs, one at a time, mixing each one in completely before adding the next.
-Add the mashed banana and the vanilla and lemon extracts, and beat until completely incorporated.
+Add the mashed banana and the vanilla and lemon extracts.
+Add the baking soda and beat until completely incorporated.

 Add a third of the flour to the wet mixture, beating it in completely.
 Then add a third of the sour cream, beating that in completely.
 Continue to alternate flour and sour cream until all of it is incorporated.
 Beat in the salt, then pour the batter into the prepared pan.
 Bake for 70 to 90 minutes, or until a cake tester comes out clean.
 Let the cake cool for 5 minutes.
 Use a small metal spatula to carefully release the cake from the pan.
 Unmold the cake and let cool before slicing.